keep3r-network/keep3r-network-v2/docs/technical/peripherals/IKeep3rJobWorkable.md

 ### `isKeeper(address _keeper) → bool _isKeeper` (external)

-Confirms if the current keeper is registered, can be used for general (non critical) functions
+Confirms if the current keeper is registered

+Can be used for general (non critical) functions

 ### `isBondedKeeper(address _keeper, address _bond, uint256 _minBond, uint256 _earned, uint256 _age) → bool _isBondedKeeper` (external)

 Confirms if the current keeper is registered and has a minimum bond of any asset.

 Should be used for protected functions

 ### `worked(address _keeper)` (external)